TAU-FASTLab/FEROX/GPS/Readme.md

-In here there are files to Plot GPS Minifinder data from Ilomantsi
+This folder aims to collect the code for GPS Minifinder data Analysis